Not sure what to do in Cappadocia, Turkey?

 2. Go On A Hot Air Balloon Ride In Cappadocia

-The biggest attraction in Cappadocia is unquestionably flying in one of the hot air balloons.
-Chances are, before you even knew about Cappadocia, you have seen photos of these hot air balloons.
+The most unique attraction in Cappadocia is unquestionably flying in one of the hot air balloons.
+I bet before you even knew about Cappadocia, you have seen photos of these hot air balloons.
+They are surely some of the things Turkey is most famous for.

-When we were visiting Cappadocia, it took 5 days before the optimal conditions were met and the ballons were allowed to fly.
+When we were visiting Cappadocia in the summer, it took 5 days before the optimal conditions were met and the ballons were allowed to fly.
 That is why we HIGHLY recommend you to book a hot air balloon tour prior to arriving in Cappadocia, especially if you have a short Cappadocia itinerary.

 3. Watch The Hot Air Balloon At Sunset At One Of The Viewpoints